-Berkeley Law is launching a Korea Law Center to capitalize on a special relationship of five decades.
+Berkeley Law launched the Korea Law Center to capitalize on a special relationship of five decades.
 Each year, the law school hosts dozens of Korean lawyers, judges and government officials, and enrolls students in its LL.M, J.S.D., and J.D. programs.
-The new center will hold public conferences and offer new courses and research on a nation with one of the world’s most dynamic economies and deep political and security ties to the U.S.
+The center will hold public conferences and symposia, and offer new courses and research on a nation with one of the world’s most dynamic economies and deep political and security ties to the U.S.

-To celebrate its opening, the center will hold an inaugural conference on current U.S. and Korean legal issues on April 18 at Chevron Auditorium, International House on the UC Berkeley Campus.
-Leading figures from the U.S. and Korean legal communities will participate, including Hwang-Sik Kim, the former Prime Minister of Korea; Chang Soo Yang, senior Justice of the Supreme Court of Korea; distinguished deans and scholars from Korea’s leading universities; and leaders from the U.S. and Korean high-tech communities.
+To celebrate its opening, the center held an inaugural conference on current U.S. and Korean legal issues on April 18, 2014 at Chevron Auditorium, International House on the UC Berkeley Campus.
+Leading figures from the U.S. and Korean legal communities participated, including Hwang-Sik Kim, the former Prime Minister of Korea; Chang Soo Yang, senior Justice of the Supreme Court of Korea; distinguished deans and scholars from Korea’s leading universities; and leaders from the U.S. and Korean high-tech communities.

-Topics will include: intellectual property law, U.S. and Korean high-tech collaborations, the U.S.—Korea Free Trade Agreement, and developments in Korean public and private law.
-The conference will include keynote speeches and a closing reception to bring together Korean scholars and legal experts, faculty and students, and the Bay Area Korean community.
+Topics included: intellectual property law, U.S. and Korean high-tech collaborations, the U.S.—Korea Free Trade Agreement, and developments in Korean public and private law.
+The conference included keynote speeches and a closing reception to bring together Korean scholars and legal experts, faculty and students, and the Bay Area Korean community.

-The center will publish the conference proceedings in a unique volume, co-edited by Professors John Yoo and Laurent Mayali.
-Volume 1 of “Berkeley Studies in Korean Law” will include a series of papers authored by Berkeley Law alumni in Korea, a foreword by the recently retired president of the Korean Constitutional Court, and a conference keynote address by one of the Justices of the Korean Supreme Court.
-The volume will be the first in a series on Korean law and its relationship with the U.S.
+The center published the conference proceedings in a unique volume, co-edited by Professors John Yoo and Laurent Mayali.
+Volume 1 of “Berkeley Studies in Korean Law” included a series of papers authored by Berkeley Law alumni in Korea, a foreword by the recently retired president of the Korean Constitutional Court, and a conference keynote address by one of the Justices of the Korean Supreme Court.
+The volume is the first in a series on Korean law and its relationship with the U.S.